getodk/docs/docs/entities-quick-reference.rst

 Using a Different Key
 _____________________

-If your Entities have a different important key, you can use the ``parameters`` column to specify a different Entity property as the key.
+If your Entities have a different important property used to uniquely identify them, you can save that property's value when an Entity is selected.
+Use the ``parameters`` column to specify a different Entity property as the value that will be saved.
 This is useful when you are *not* updating the Entity in the form, and just using the Entity list to manage shared data.

-.. rubric:: XLSForm
+.. rubric:: XLSForm: saving a different property when selecting an Entity

-.. csv-table:: Example of using a different column from your Entity List to serve as the ID or key.
+.. csv-table:: survey
    :header: type, name, label, ..., parameters

    select_one_from_file states.csv, state, Select state, ..., value=state_id